Semi-annual update: March – August 2019

 The deliverable Design Guidelines report was submitted on schedule during the Luxembourg secondment, though it was agreed that further work needed to be done to satisfy all partners before the report is widely disseminated.
 It was also agreed that sign-off would need to take place through the MinD management group, as otherwise there could be problems with different versions going into circulation.

-Alongside the design guidelines, a draft set of policy recommendations was formulated during the Luxembourg meeting, supported by input from Alzheimer Europe.
-Again, the policy recommendations need a period of consultation and then revision before they can be considered as finalised.
 A paper using material from the design guidelines report and focusing on the AIR model (Activities, Internal world, Relationships) will be presented at the MinD conference in Dresden in September.

 Co-creation and co-production have remained central to WP6, as evidenced by the title of the design guidelines “With and for People with Dementia”, and also a workshop on Co-design led by people with lived experience will be held at the MinD conference.